airbnb/trebuchet/README.md

 Which will launch 'awesome_feature' to 1% of users.

-Another builtin strategy allows launching to particular user IDs:
+Another built in strategy allows launching to particular user IDs:

     Trebuchet.aim('awesome_feature', :users, [23, 42])